bootcoding-developer/software_development_training/README.md

 - Help students to get the job in IT Industry
   - Build digital CV
     - Actively maintain your project(s) on Github repositories.
-    - Participate in Github's open projects if possible
+    - Participate in Github's open source projects if possible
     - Add your work and achievements on LinkedIn Profile
     - Keep updated CV to your Google Drive and attached it to LinkedIn Profile
   - Keep solving Coding Challenges on Competitive Programming Platforms Leetcode, Codeforces etc...